Missing vulnerable man from Oshawa | The Oshawa Express

 Missing vulnerable man from Oshawa

-Police are searching for a missing, vulnerable 29-year-old man who was last seen in Oshawa last week.
+Police continue their search for a missing vulnerable 29-year-old man from Oshawa who was last seen on March 5.

-Joshua Rivest was last seen on Thursday, March 5, at around noon by his father.
-He was last seen in the area of Bond Street East and Central Park Boulevard North in Oshawa.
-It is possible he is in the Brampton area as he has some connections there.

-The police are concerned about his well-being as this is unusual behavior for him.
-Rivest has no access to money.
+Police have updated photographs of the missing man, named Joshua Rivest, and continue their efforts in trying to locate him.

-Rivest is described as a male, white, 5’10” tall, approximately 180 pounds, medium build, short dark brown hair, brown eyes, goatee and with a tattoo of a panther on the right forearm, the number 91 on the right calf and the fighting Irish Leprechaun on the left shoulder blade.
+Rivest is described as a male, white, 5’10” tall, approximately 180 pounds, medium build, short dark brown hair, brown eyes, goatee and with a tattoo of a panther on his right forearm, the number 91 on his right calf and the fighting Irish Leprechaun on his left shoulder blade.

 He was last seen wearing a beige winter coat, black Adidas pants, red hoody and white and black runners.